ibm-industrial/opcua-to-ibmiotp/README.md

 It is assumed that you know the manufacturing space a bit and are signed-up with the [IBM Cloud](https://cloud.ibm.com/registration).
 More information about the OPC simulation server can be found [here](https://downloads.prosysopc.com/opcua/apps/JavaServer/dist/4.0.2-108/Prosys_OPC_UA_Simulation_Server_UserManual.pdf).
 We are using [Node-RED](https://nodered.org/docs/) which is an open source tool to quickly wire-up internet of things applications, leveraging a graphical user interface.
 It comes with some default functionality (e.g. input nodes, output nodes), and is extensible.

 ## Steps
 Below are the steps to setup the OPC UA simulation Server with the IBM IoT Platform.
-The OPC UA Simulation server and the Node-RED gateway will be running locally.
+The OPC UA simulation server and the Node-RED gateway will be running locally.

 ### OPC UA Simulation Server
 First we want to generate some date.
-In this case we are using the free **Prosys OPC UA Simulation Server**, that runs on Windows, Linux and MacOS
+In this case we are using the free [PROSYS OPC UA Simulation Server](https://www.prosysopc.com/products/opc-ua-simulation-server/), that runs on Windows, Linux and MacOS
-* download and install the free [Prosys OPC UA Simulation Server](https://www.prosysopc.com/products/opc-ua-simulation-server/)
+* download and install the PROSYS OPC UA Simulation Server
-* run the *Prosys OPC UA Simulation Server*  and note down the ocp.tcp address, e.g. opc.tcp://your-opc-ua-address:53530/OPCUA/SimulationServer
+* run the *PROSYS OPC UA Simulation Server*
+* note down the ocp.tcp address, e.g. opc.tcp://your-opc-ua-address:53530/OPCUA/SimulationServer

 ![tcp address](prosys1.jpg)